robertduplock/startrekbook.club/content/en/reviews/star-trek-the-next-generation-greater-than-the-sum-book-review-1.md

 ### Opinion

-The first few chapters of _Greater Than The Sum_ spend much of their time apologizing for the previous books.
-It almost retcons them.
+The first few chapters of _Greater Than The Sum_ spend much of their time apologizing for the previous books, almost retconning them.
 Bennett covers aspects such as T'Lana's short stint as ships counsellor, Leybenzons resignation, inconsistencies with the Borg, and a few other bits and bobs.
 I admire the idea; clean up some of the past wrongs and create a more congruent continuity.
 However, the book's first act did get a bit bogged down in the detail.

 {{< pullout >}}